Harris, Cislo tally goals as Bobcats and Zips play to 2-2 tie.

-Aaron Rodgers begins his third season as the head coach of the Ohio University soccer program in 2015.
+Aaron Rodgers begins his fourth season as the head coach of the Ohio University soccer program in 2016.
 Director of Athletics Jim Schaus appointed Rodgers as the third head coach in school history on Dec.
 22, 2012.

 In Rodgers' first season at the helm, the Bobcats finished the 2013 regular season with their first non-losing record since '09 (7-7-5) and posted five road victories - the most wins away from home for the program since '04.
 Ohio tallied 26 goals in 2013 - the program's most in a decade.
 Forward Alexis Milesky earned a spot on the 2013 Mid-American Conference All-Freshman Team after starting all 20 matches and tying for the team lead in points (11) and goals (4) while tying for third on the team in assists (3).
 Senior Mattie Liston finished her career as Ohio's most prolific goalkeeper, departing with program standards in career games played (73), games started (71), minutes (6,670), saves (403) and shutouts (20).
 Her 107 saves in 2013 rank as the third-most in a single season in school history.